-- Wrap in plastic wrap and rest for fridge for 30 minutes in fridge.
+- Wrap in plastic wrap and rest for 30 minutes in the fridge.

-- Prepare a cookie slide with baking paper.
+- Prepare a cookie sheet pan with baking paper.

 - Roll out the cookie dough cut cookies with a circular cutter.

-- Bake at 160 deg C (320 deg F) for approximately 15 minutes until golden brown.
+- Bake for approximately 15 minutes until golden brown.
 Allow cookies to cool on the racks.

-- Stir and repeat until chocolate completely melted and smooth.
+- Stir and repeat until chocolate is completely melted and smooth.

-- Add in a smidge of red or pink oil-based powdered food colouring.
+- Add a sprinkle of red or pink oil-based powdered food colouring.